nkthiebaut/reinforcement-learning-lecture-notes/Course1_IntroToRL/week_1_bandits/bandits.md

 ### Non-stationary problems

-In practice most reinforcement learning problems are non-stationary: the action-value distribution changes over time.
+In practice **most reinforcement learning problems are non-stationary**: the action-value distribution changes over time.
 To take it into account we can weight recent rewards more in values:

 - popular strategy = constant weight values updates: $Q_{n+1} \doteq Q_n+\alpha \left[ R_n-Q_n\right]$, where $\alpha \in (0,1]$, also called *exponential recency-weighted average* because the weight of a previous value estimate $Q_i$ has a weight $(1-\alpha)^{n-i}$ for $Q_n$.
 - general weight $\alpha_n(a)$: convergence to the real value is guaranteed (result from stochastic approximation theory) iif $\sum_{n=1}^\infty \alpha_n(a) = \infty$ (i.e. steps are large enough to overcome fluctuations) and $\sum_{n=1}^\infty \alpha^2_n(a) < \infty$ (steps eventually become small enough to converge).